Hafiz-sustswe/shanto-swe029.github.io/programmingnotes/printf-scanf/mistakes.md

 ### Syntax of scanf() function

-- scanf("%DataType", &VariableName);
+- `scanf("%DataType", &VariableName);`

-    - If you mistakenly forget to put the ampersand(&) sign before the variable, your code will crash and will terminate instantly.
+    - If you mistakenly forget to put the `ampersand(&)` sign before the variable, your code will `crash` and will `terminate instantly`.
-    If you face this sort of problem that your code is not taking input then do not panic and check all the scanf() functions.
+    If you face this sort of problem that your code is not taking input then do not panic and `check all the scanf() functions`.

 ### Syntax of printf() function

-- printf("%DataType", VariableName);
+- `printf("%DataType", VariableName);`

-    - If you mistakenly use an ampersand(&) sign before the variable name, your code will print a 6 digit number which indicates the memory position of the variable.
-This happens frequently when we copy a scanf() line and change the scanf to printf but forget to remove the ampersand(&) signs.
-So, if this happens, do not panic and check all the printf() functions.
+    - If you mistakenly use an `ampersand(&)` sign before the variable name, your code will print a 6 digit number which indicates the memory position of the variable.
+This happens frequently when we copy a `scanf()` line and change the scanf to printf but forget to remove the
+    `ampersand(&)` signs.
+So, if this happens, do not panic and check all the `printf()` functions.

-    - If you mistakenly use wrong datatype, your program may give a output 0 or anything can happen.
+    - If you mistakenly use wrong `datatype`, your program may give a output `0` or anything can happen.
 But in most cases, I found 0.
 You can write a code and run it to see the changes.
-But if this sort of things happen, check all printf() functions.
+But if this sort of things happen, check all `printf()` functions.

 ***